ibericode/mailchimp-for-wordpress/readme.txt

 MailChimp for WordPress is being developed on GitHub.
 If you want to collaborate, please look at [ibericode/mailchimp-for-wordpress](https://github.com/ibericode/mailchimp-for-wordpress).

+#### Customizing the plugin

+MailChimp for WordPress comes with many filter & action hooks which allow you to modify the default plugin behavior.
+We're also maintaining a [collection of common code snippets for MailChimp for WordPress](https://github.com/ibericode/mc4wp-snippets).

 == Screenshots ==

 1. A static sign-up form in the sidebar of the Twenty Fifteen theme.